ct-brown/ct-brown.github.io/_pages/dissertation.md

 ---
 layout: single
-title: "When Helping Hurts: Growth, Adaptation, and a Critique of Ecowelfare"
+title: "Dissertation"
 permalink: /dissertation/
 author_profile: true
 classes: wide
 ---

+# When Helping Hurts: Growth, Adaptation, and a Critique of Ecowelfare

 *When Helping Hurts* argues that modern welfare systems don’t just manage social risk; they also function as climate adaptation—what I call *ecowelfare*.
 Under crisis governance, repair often cycles back into markets—“*growth-as-adaptation*”—through temporary *ecodecommodification* of labor/land during disaster and *recommodification* in recovery.